dlenh/sh-tutoring/README.md

 ## Lesson Learned:

 Templates can be used instead of writing the HTML boilerplate from scratch.
-This allows for more focus on the content rather than the design.
-Weekly meetings with client to update progress were invaluable and I am glad she is happy with the final product.
+This allowed for more focus on the content rather than the design.
+Weekly meetings with client to update progress were invaluable and I am glad she is happy with the final product!